ilsh1964/behafucha/README.md

-# Behafucha - Ver 0.9.4 - For Python 3
+# Behafucha - Ver 0.9.4 - For Python 3 and Wayland support
 Converts English/Hebrew to Hebrew/English text

 ## Authors